yeslogic/prince-docs/docs/styling.md

     }
 ```

 A floated element in a multi-column context can span several columns with the help of the [`column-span`](css-props.md#prop-column-span) property (see [Columns](#columns)).
-The following example, when used in a multi-column layout, instructs Prince to make the image span all columns:
+The following example, when used in a multi-column layout with two columns, instructs Prince to make the image span all columns:

 ```
     img {